 Ethnic Studies Minor

-- Develop critical and independent thinking about race and ethnicities
+- Develop critical and independent thinking about race and ethnicity

 - Promote multidisciplinary approach to address topics within the framework of race and ethnicity